Work Search Requirements for Unemployment Benefits by State

 In order to qualify for unemployment benefits in Wyoming, you must be able and available for work.
 You have a work search requirement of contacting two or more different employers each week.
 You will be required to document your work search efforts and provide those two contacts when you file your weekly Continued Claim for benefits.

 If you find yourself unexpectedly out of a job, we have tools and resources to help.
-With the use of Teal’s job tracker, you can stay organized and keep a record of all your work search activities in one place.
+With the use of Teal’s Job Application Tracker, you can stay organized and keep a record of all your work search activities in one place.
 The job tracker tool allows you to export your job search activity report for easy sharing.